TSUParticleModelingGroup/LeftAtrium-Model/README.md

 - [Contributing](#contributing)
 - [Citation](#citation)

+## Background
+Heart disease and strokes are the leading causes of death worldwide [1,2].
+Supraventricular Tachycardia (SVT) is a significant contributing factor to strokes, heart failure, and, in some cases, acute myocardial infarction [3-5].
+Therefore, it is imperative that, in our pursuit of building healthier lives free of cardiovascular diseases and strokes, we focus on reducing the occurrence of SVT.
+SVT encompasses all cardiac arrhythmias in which the underlying mechanism sustaining the abnormal heartbeat originates above the ventricles.
+This abnormal heartbeat can disrupt the natural synchronization between the atria and the ventricles, disturbing the laminar blood flow through the heart and causing it to stagnate in the small finger-like appendage of the left atrium (LA).
+Consequently, this allows for the formation of certain types of lethal blood clots known as mural thrombi, which can become dislodged and travel to the brain or coronary arteries, resulting in a stroke or heart attack [6].
+It is this mechanism that leads individuals with atrial fibrillation (AF) to experience a five-fold increased risk of stroke [7].
+In a normally functioning heart, the sinus node serves as the pacemaker, consistently producing an electrical impulse to dictate the heart’s rhythm and rate.
+This electrical

+impulse initiates a chain reaction that propagates throughout the heart, generating a life- sustaining heartbeat.
+Ectopic electrical impulses can lead to chain reactions occurring at

+the wrong place and time, disrupting the normal sinus rhythm.
+This disruption may cause the atria to flutter, beat out of sync with the ventricles, or present a myriad of other undesirable outcomes [8].

+In many cases, SVT can be successfully controlled with medication and lifestyle changes.
+However, some of these drugs are challenging for patients to tolerate, and certain medications with the most established efficacy are known to be hepatotoxic, causing deleterious side effects [9].
+Hence, catheter ablation, though more invasive than medication therapy, has proven to be the most reliably efficacious and safest method physicians have for treating patients with recurring SVT [10-13].
+Radiofrequency (RF) catheter ablation and three-dimensional electro-anatomical mapping techniques have seen dramatic improvement over the last 10 years, enabling doctors to perform procedures on beating hearts that were, until recently, thought impossible [14,15].
+However, much is still not understood about what causes heart arrhythmias and how to use RF catheter ablation to treat them [16].
+What would assist doctors, researchers, and medical students is a way to rapidly and inexpensively test out ideas and observe outcomes.
+We have created an N-body computer model of the LA to do just this.
+The LA was chosen because it is the site where most complex arrhythmias arise [17- 20].
+The model captures both electrical and mechanical activity.
+Users can adjust the model down to the individual muscle level and introduce ectopic events.
+Note: In this text when we refer to a muscle, we mean a group of cardiomyocytes.
+These tools can be used to induce arrhythmias in the LA that can be eliminated through simulated ablations.
+All of these actions can be performed interactively in a running simulation, enabling users to set up conditions in the simulated LA, test ablation strategies, and observe the outcomes.

 ## Installation
 ### Hardware Requirements:
 - This simulation requires a CUDA-enabled GPU from Nvidia.
 Click <a href="https://developer.nvidia.com/cuda-gpus">here </a> for a list of GPUs.